awsdocs/amazon-ec2-user-guide/doc_source/monitoring-volume-modifications.md

 Volume modification changes take effect as follows:
 + Size changes usually take a few seconds to complete and take effect after the volume has transitioned to the `Optimizing` state\.
 + Performance \(IOPS\) changes can take from a few minutes to a few hours to complete and are dependent on the configuration change being made\.
-+ It might take up to 24 hours for a new configuration to take effect, and in some cases more, such as when the volume has not been fully initialized\.
++ In some cases, it can take more than 24 hours for a new configuration to take effect, such as when the volume has not been fully initialized\.
 Typically, a fully used 1\-TiB volume takes about 6 hours to migrate to a new performance configuration\.

 To monitor the progress of a volume modification, use one of the following methods\.